madvadi/madvadi.github.io/README.md

 *Figure 12: Convergence history of pressure residuals for the SA model on the medium mesh.*

-In figures 11 and 12, it is seen that the residuals have dropped to 1e-10 for Ux, 1e-08 for Uy, and 1e-07 for pressure which has averaged out, hence this meets the critica for convergence for the fine mesh.
-However has the order of maginitude did not flateline, it is important to show the actually values staying considtance over the iterations.
+In figures 11 and 12, it is seen that the residuals have dropped and averaged out at 1e-11 for Ux, 1e-09 for Uy, and 1e-07 for pressure, hence this meets the critica for convergence for the medium mesh.

 ![SA Fine Velocity Residuals](plots/SA/fine/ResidualsOfVelocity.png)